arreyder/eksPodNetworkDebug/README.md

 - Collects interface error statistics from `/proc/net/dev` and `ip -s link`
 - Collects socket statistics including overruns from `/proc/net/sockstat` and `/proc/net/snmp`
 - Creates error summaries for each CNI log file
+- **Enhanced orphaned namespace detection**: Uses IP-based matching to accurately identify truly orphaned network namespaces by:
+  - Collecting actual IP addresses (IPv4 and IPv6) from each network namespace
+  - Creating a map of all active pod IPs to `namespace/name` identifiers
-- Analyzes network namespaces for leaks (orphaned namespaces with no interfaces, only flags as issue if older than 1 hour)
+  - Matching namespace IPs against active pod IPs (only flags as orphaned if no matching pod found, no processes, and older than 1 hour)
 - Detects IP address conflicts (duplicate IPs on node)
 - Tests DNS resolution (Kubernetes DNS, metadata service)
 - Collects CoreDNS pod status and configuration